osrf/rmf_demos/README.md

 # Hotel

 This is a hotel with a lobby and a guest level.
 The hotel has two lifts and two robot fleets.
-The tiny robots are supposed to guide the guests and the delivery robots are used to load and deliver cargo
+The tiny robots are supposed to guide the guests and the delivery robots are used to load and deliver cargo.

+The hotel map is truncated due to the high memory usage.
+The full map can be accessed [here](https://github.com/MakinoharaShouko/hotel).

 ![](docs/media/hotel.png)